zeroasiccorp/logik/docs/source/sc_preparation.rst

 .. note::

-   As of this writing, the only part name that is enabled for use is "ebrick_fpga_demo"
+   As of this writing, the only part name that is enabled for use is "logik_demo"

 In your Silicon Compiler run script, include the following call

 ::

-   chip.set('fpga', 'partname', 'ebrick_fpga_demo')
+   chip.set('fpga', 'partname', 'logik_demo')

-to select the ebrick_fpga_demo part as your selected part name.
+to select the logik_demo part as your selected part name.

 .. _Register_packages: